thomaswilder/NEMO_activities/QG_Leith/documentation.md

 Could try negative 1 in the `lbc_lnk` function for buoyancy gradients on U and V points.
 Maybe I am telling it to communicate in the wrong direction?

 Going to try running the model with 4th order advection scheme for tracers.

+### 6th June
+Things possibly to consider:
+- Smooth mixed layer depth somehow e.g. temporal or spatial average.
+- Add a max viscosity value that could be user defined and informed by horizontal resolution.